 Policy and Guidance

-A collection of OSHA Directives and Federal Registers describing VPP policies, procedures, and requirements.
-Also includes updated policy memos, the Revised VPP Policies and Procedures Manual, the Format for Annual Submissions from participants, and review reports.
+A collection of OSHA guidance with VPP Federal Register Notice describing VPP policies, procedures, and requirements.
+Includes the newly Revised VPP Policies and Procedures Manual and participant onsite review reports.
 [More...]